RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/tracklist.png)

 <aside>
 Currently our prototype implements a naive reactivity approach: re-running all queries from scratch any time their dependencies change.
 This still turns out to usually be fast enough because SQLite can run many common queries in under 1ms.
-In the future, we plan to use incremental view maintenance to keep queries maintained more efficiently.
 </aside>

 Importantly, this query doesn’t just execute once when the app boots.
 It’s a **reactive query**, so any time the relevant contents of the database change, the component will re-render with the new results.
 For example, when we add a new track to the database, the list updates automatically.